daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 ## Demand functions

--Previous: consumption choices determined by utility functions/indifference curves and budget constraints
+Previously, we considered how consumption choices determined by utility functions/indifference curves and budget constraints.
+We can now consider how an individual's choice of a good  varies with  each element of her budget constraint:  for income and the price of each good.

+We will refer to her 'quantity demanded of good X' function (or more simply, her 'demand function') as follows:

 \bigskip